+Specify:

-ii.
-If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
+the he allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, plain why this amount is reasonable to meet the individual's maintenance needs in the community.

+Sel ect one:

-Allowance is the same
+• Allowance is the same

-Allowance is different.
+0 Allowance is different.

 Explanation of difference: